Double-negation translation: Equivalent variants

 Another procedure, known as Kuroda's translation, is to construct a translated φ by putting "¬¬" before the whole formula and after every universal quantifier.
 This procedure exactly reduces to the propositional translation whenever φ is propositional.

 Thirdly, one may instead prefix "¬¬" before every subformula of φ, as done by Kolmogorov.
 Such a translation is the logical counterpart to the call-by-name continuation-passing style translation of functional programming languages along the lines of the Curry–Howard correspondence between proofs and programs.

-The Gödel-Gentzen- and Kuroda-translated formulas of each φ are provenly equivalent to one another, and this result holds already in minimal propositional logic.
+The Gödel-Gentzen- and Kuroda-translated formulas of each φ are provably equivalent to one another, and this result holds already in minimal propositional logic.
 And further, in intuitionistic propositional logic, the Kuroda- and Kolmogorov-translated formulas are equivalent also.